- You’ve thought about your life and career goals and therefore what sort of job you will be seeking.

 Candidate feedback on this is unambiguous: the worst part of job hunting is applying to advertisements.
 It is however unavoidable.

-There are very many job boards ( I include LinkedIn and Glassdoor in this category) and often they have the same jobs: this is because the employer may use several sites, the job boards may share (or “scrape”) each other’s advertisements and an employer may brief several agencies who each advertise the role.
-Some job boards feature their own advertisements from where you can apply and others will direct you to another advertisement or to the employer or agency’s main site.
+There are very many job boards ( I include LinkedIn and Glassdoor in this category) and often they have the same jobs.
+This is because the employer may use several sites, the job boards may share (or “scrape”) each other’s advertisements and an employer may brief several agencies who each advertise the role.
+Some job boards feature their own advertisements from where you can apply.
+Others will direct you to another advertisement or to the employer or agency’s main site.
 It can get very confusing and wearing.

 Despite my earlier comment about the breadth of opportunities to pick from, you may fairly early into your job search choose to cull some sites.
 Your selection of job boards will be based on how relevant they seem and how many roles appear to be exclusive.
 There is a faint risk of missing out on the perfect job but your sanity is probably more important.